Asian shares stay near nine-month lows as trade frictions weigh

 In addition to confirming already announced pledges to remove ownership limits fully on industries such as insurance and autos within the next three to five years, China will also ease or scrap ownership caps on businesses including ship and aircraft manufacturing, power grids and the breeding of crops, excluding wheat and corn.

-The U.S. dollar index .DXY, which measures the greenback against a basket of six currencies, pulled back from near one-year highs to 95.253.
+The U.S. dollar index, which measures the greenback against a basket of six currencies, pulled back from near one-year highs to 95.253.
 The currency has risen in recent weeks, helped by the U.S. Federal Reserve’s move to raise interest rates in June, and expectations of further hikes this year.

 Trade wars and emerging markets “fragility stand at the forefront of investor concerns,” Citi analysts said in a note Friday.

-The yield on benchmark 10-year Treasury notes US10YT=RR fell slightly to 2.8419 percent compared with its U.S. close of 2.847 percent on Thursday, as investors picked up safe-haven assets.
+The yield on benchmark 10-year Treasury notes fell slightly to 2.8419 percent compared with its U.S. close of 2.847 percent on Thursday, as investors picked up safe-haven assets.

-The two-year yield US2YT=RR, which rises with traders’ expectations of higher Fed fund rates, was at 2.5161 percent compared with a U.S. close of 2.52 percent.
+The two-year yield, which rises with traders’ expectations of higher Fed fund rates, was at 2.5161 percent compared with a U.S. close of 2.52 percent.

 Oil prices stepped back from the three-and-a-half-year highs on Thursday over concerns that U.S. sanctions could sharply cut crude exports from Iran.